GeeteshSingh/enterprise-knowledge-assistant/readme.md

 **Geetesh Singh**

-Data Engineer transitioning into AI Data Engineering through production-grade projects and continuous learning.
+Data Engineer transitioning into AI Data Engineering by building production-grade projects from scratch.

 ---

-# ⭐ Future Scope

-By the end of this project, the application will support:

-- PDF ingestion
-- OCR
-- Multiple document formats
-- Intelligent chunking
-- Embedding generation
-- Vector similarity search
-- AI-powered question answering
-- REST APIs
-- Docker deployment
-- Cloud deployment
-- Enterprise-ready architecture

----

-## 📄 License
+# 📄 License

-This project is intended for educational purposes, portfolio development, and demonstration of AI Data Engineering concepts.
+This repository is intended for learning, portfolio development, and demonstration purposes.